About the degree programme

 The Roslin Institute and the Moredun Institute offer placements to BVM&S students.

-You will also have opportunities to complete short laboratory-based research placements, usually over the summer after Year 3.
+You can also complete short laboratory-based research placements.
+These usually take place over the summer after your second year.

 Final year placements

-Final year students complete a series of core and selected clinical rotations.
+Final year students complete core and elective clinical rotations.

-• St David Poultry Team in poultry health
+• St David Poultry Team - leading poultry vets

-• the University’s Bioresearch and Veterinary Services exploring the health, welfare and treatment of animals within a research organisation
+• University of Edinburgh Bioresearch and Veterinary Services - exploring the health, welfare and treatment of animals within a research organisation

 • a clinical rotation in Wiltshire exploring pig health, welfare and management